 -Rescue operation or emergency evacuation.

--Alcohol and soft drinks (coke, mineral water etc)
+-Alcohol and soft drinks (coke, mineral water, boiled water etc)